jeff-hykin/xd_lang/language concepts/items.md

 someFibonacciDigits(10) << 34
 ```
 Those are all numbers but we could also just as easily map them to strings
+NOTE: storing at a string is different place then saving at a number
 ```
 someFibonacciDigits("1") << 0
 someFibonacciDigits("2") << 1